mosadd1X/novelforge-ai/docs/api.md

 layout: default
 title: API Documentation
 nav_order: 5
-description: "Detailed documentation of the core classes and functions in the Ebook Generator"
+description: 'Detailed documentation of the core classes and functions in NovelForge AI'
 permalink: /api
 ---

 # API Documentation

 {: .no_toc }

-This document provides detailed information about the core classes and functions in the Ebook Generator project.
+This document provides detailed information about the core classes and functions in the NovelForge AI project.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---